Mjz86/C_colon/mcc.md

-a scripting language with a garbage collector,  designed for fast development, also for easy debugging, tooling and prototyping. there are some restrictions on what a colon D type can do, the arguments are implicitly `inout`, however the type may remain opaque ( if an explicit type is specified then its a violation for a non value type to be passed) colon D also doesn't have references similar to E colon, however using `rc(obj)` on them will make the object reference counted ( no atomic required because of the nature of concurrency, for ease of use, ) a value is always of type `stdd::any` ( can be thought of as an index-into-interpreter/value), also, the type can be used within a context with `stdd::interpreter_context_t`, its a violation if the interpreter doesn't match the one that manages the lifetime. the any type in E colon facing code has set, get, cast, info, name, clear and other functions to be able to be usable. therefore value must always be trivially relocatable, must either copy, move or do contract violation if these are not defined but required.
+a scripting language with a garbage collector,  designed for fast development, also for easy debugging, tooling and prototyping. there are some restrictions on what a colon D type can do, the arguments are implicitly `inout`, however the type may remain opaque ( if an explicit type is specified then its a violation for a non value type to be passed) colon D also does not have references similar to E colon, however using `rc(obj)` on them will make the object reference counted ( no atomic required because of the nature of concurrency, for ease of use, ) a value is always of type `stdd::any` ( can be thought of as an index-into-interpreter/value), also, the type can be used within a context with `stdd::interpreter_context_t`, its a violation if the interpreter does not match the one that manages the lifetime. the any type in E colon facing code has set, get, cast, info, name, clear and other functions to be able to be usable. therefore value must always be trivially relocatable, must either copy, move or do contract violation if these are not defined but required.